Gasorekibo/alu-shell/io_redirections_and_filters/README.md

-displaying the content of two file
+displaying 10 last line of file